WyattRuttle/OpenSourceThinClient/index.md

 4. Create a user that auto logs in.
 5. Configure XFE to automatically open our menu after the desktop has loaded on boot.

-We created a bash script to install all of the packages and dependcies automatically when executed:
+We created a bash script to install all of the packages and dependencies automatically when executed:
 ```
 # Update before installing packages
 sudo apt-get update -y